HarryS2496/Kings-Fist-Webnovel/chapters/chapter5.md

 “Anywho\!”
 Pendra clapped his hands together, predicting yet another bitter staredown before it could commence.
 “Mercer’s language aside, he’s not entirely wrong, but…” He then ruffled his head in a moment of deliberation.
 “There’s probably a better way to teach her a lesson about biting off more than she can chew, right?
 Pride of Ashwright or no, there’s no reason an experienced adventurer needs to go all out against a little kid.”

-“To be fair, you’d be wrong on that front anyways.” called a laid back voice from a fair distance off.
+“To be fair, you’d be wrong on that front anyways.” called a laid back voice not far off from the benches.
 “Because this is far from the full extent of what Nadis can do.”

 Mercer, Gehenna, and Pendra all looked to their left, surprised by the sudden interjection.